 If.Given you are not getting a mortgage you are at liberty not to do searches although no law firm would suggest that you don't.
 Drawing on our experience of conveyancing in Dartford the following are instances of what can arise and therefore impact future saleability: Enforcement Actions, Outstanding Charges, Outstanding Grants, Road Schemes,...

 I’m about to sell my ground floor apartment in Dartford.
 Conveyancing solicitors are to be appointed soon, however I have recently had a quarterly maintenance charge demand – Do I pay up?

 It best that you clear the maintenance contribution as normal as all ground rent and maintenance payments will be allotted as part of the financial calculations for completion monies, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the subsequent invoice date.
 Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 This will smooth the conveyancing process.

 I have given up trying to reach an agreement for a lease extension in Dartford.
 Can the Leasehold Valuation Tribunal adjudicate on premiums?

 You certainly can.
 We can put you in touch with a Dartford conveyancing firm who can help.

-An example of a Lease Extension matter before the tribunal for a Dartford residence is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
+An example of a Lease Extension decision for a Dartford flat is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
 This case affected 13 flats.
-The number of years remaining on the existing lease(s) was 76 years.
+The unexpired term as at the valuation date was 76 years.